edgarriba/DeepRosetta/README.md

 An universal deep learning models conversor :shipit:

-The general idea of this project is to convert any deep learning framework model to an other.
+The general idea of this project is to convert any deep learning framework model to another.
-Each deep learning framework has its ows structure representation defined by its layers, parameters and syntax.
-Thsi structure representation makes difficult to swap from one framework to another.
-This project tries to solve this problem in a straightforward manner, making it simple for the non-experienced users.
-This project fills this gap using an inner representation which be the bridge between all deep learning frameworks.
+Each deep learning framework has its own structure representation defined by its layers, parameters and syntax.
+This structure representation makes difficult to swap from one framework to another.
+The project tries to solve this problem in a straightforward manner, making it simple for the non-experienced users.
+The project fills this gap using an inner representation which is the bridge between all deep learning frameworks.

 General Usage
 -------------